ucdrstdenis/ECS150-Project2/README.md

 ## Phase 3 - Provide a thread synchronization API, namely semaphores
+In this phase we needed to implement semaphores, which would allow us(ers) to control access to the common resources by multiple threads.

+First we needed to properly define a semaphore structure, which contains the "count", the number of threads able to share a common resource at the same time, and waiting state queue, queue of threads waiting to use that resource.
+We defined the functions sem_create, sem_destroy, sem_down, and sem_up.

+For sem_create, we passed the count as the parameter of the function.
+We must first allocate memory for our semaphore structure, and then create the waiting state queue of waiting threads, and initializing the count of the semaphore we just created.

+For sem_destroy, we passed the semaphore structure as the parameter of the function.
+If we fail to destory the waiting state queue associated with the semaphore, we return a failure.
+If we succeed to destroy the waiting state queue, then we free its memory and return a success.

+For sem_down, threads can ask to grab a resource, so we passed a semaphore structure as the parameter of the function.
+If the thread tries to grab a resource when the count is down to 0, it adds that thread to the list of threads in the waiting state queue.
+The thread is put in a blocked state and isn't eligible to scheduling.

+For sem_up, threads can release a resource, so we passed a semaphore structure as the parameter of the function.
+If the thread releases a semaphore which count is 0, it needs to check whether threads exist on the waiting state queue.
+If so, the first thread of the waiting state queue can be unblocked and ran.

+Test 3, 4, and 5 confirmed that our function definitions were implemented properly and effectively.

 ## Phase 4 - Be preemptive, that is to provide an interrupt-based scheduler